 10. The NEF sends an HTTP "204 No Content" response to the SMF.

 11-12.
 When receiving the notification with the URI for AF acknowledgement from the NEF, the AF invokes Nnef_TrafficInfluence_AppRelocationInfo service operation by sending an HTTP POST request to the callback URI "{afAckUri}" to acknowledge the notification, and the NEF sends a "204 No Content" response to the AF.
+If the "ULBuffering" feature is supported, the AF may provide an indication that buffering of uplink traffic to the target DNAI is needed to the NEF.

 13-14.
 When receiving the AF acknowledgement from the AF, to forward it to the SMF, the NEF invokes Nsmf_EventExposure_AppRelocationInfo service operation by sending an HTTP POST request to the callback URI "{ackUri}", and the SMF sends a "204 No Content" response to the NEF.
+If the NEF receives the indication that buffering of uplink traffic to the target DNAI is needed and the NEF determines that the SMF supports the "ULBuffering" feature via the Nnrf_NFDiscovery service operation as defined in 3GPP TS 29.510 [51], the NEF provides the indication that buffering of uplink traffic to the target DNAI is needed to the SMF.

 If the AF traffic influence request affects ongoing PDU session, the traffic influence procedure is performed as depicted in Figure 5.5.3.3-2.